reza1615/Persian-Spell-checker/README.md

 Persian-Spell-checker
 =====================

-We collected persian words (verb, noun ,...) for persian spell checker
+We collected persian words' Dictionary (verb, noun ,...) for persian spell checker

 Collected words by these methods: